MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/upstream-sources.md

 ## Enable upstream sources on your feed

-If you don't have a feed, follow these steps to create a new one and make sure to check the upstream sources checkbox to enable them.
-If you already have a feed, you can jump to the [next step](#add-nuget-gallery-upstream-source) to add the NuGet Gallery as an upstream source.
+If you haven't created a feed yet, follow the steps below to create a new one and make sure you select the upstream sources checkbox to enable them.
+If you already have a feed, proceed to the [next step](#add-nuget-gallery-upstream-source) to add the NuGet Gallery as an upstream source.

 [!INCLUDE [](../includes/create-feed.md)]